mapbiomas-brazil/urban-infrastructure/README.md

 Code: **[classification_batch.js](classification_batch.js)**

 ## Best threshold calculation
 Since the image classified is expressed in terms of probability to be urban, it is possible to select a value from which the classification is assumed as urban.
 This is processed by estimating a best probability to each polygon as defined previously considering probabilities from 25% to 75% (i. e. above 75% the map is assumed as urban).
-This product will be submitted to the temporal filter, when other reference maps will operate as boolean layers defining patches where urban areas can be found.<br/>
+This product will be submitted to the spatial filter, when other reference maps will operate as boolean layers defining patches where urban areas can be found.<br/>

 Code: **[best_thresholds.js](best_thresholds.js)**
 ## Start spatial filters